abelardogilm/organic-sitemap/README.md

   #                         ".txt$",
   #                         ".rss$" ]

+  # OrganicSitemap ignore query_params to identify urls.
+You can add you allowed params
+  # config.allowed_params = [...]

   # By default, all urls are saved on Redis.new(url: 'redis://127.0.0.1:6379'), but you can set you own connection
   # config.redis_connection = Your redis connection
 end